About the Turbines

 Construction

 The turbine components were shipped to Barrow docks and the escorted to site using an improved route for abnormal loads.
 The route was widened and smoothed around bottle neck corners and, where necessary, the verges were widened and hardened.
-On site, new stoned tracks were laid for access to the turbine positions together with a crane hard standing area (where the coaches will park on the Open Day) and a separate rotor assembly platform.
+On site, new stoned tracks were laid for access to the turbine positions together with a crane hard standing area and a separate rotor assembly platform.
 Rather than lift the rotor hub and then fit the blades one by one, the rotor was assembled on the ground and lifted in one piece by a very large crane.

 Maintenance

-The turbines will be maintained by Enercon through a long term Operation & Maintenance contract.
-This will include twice annual service and general breakdown cover.
+The turbines are maintained by Full Circle through a long term Operation & Maintenance contract.
+This includes twice annual service and general breakdown cover.

 Power Purchase Agreement

-High Winds has entered into a contract with Smartest Energy to sell the electricity and claim the Renewable Obligation Certificates (ROCs).
+High Winds has entered into a contract with Octopus Energy to sell the electricity and claim the Renewable Obligation Certificates (ROCs).